 As you scroll down my list of the best personal finances books in Canada, you’ll quickly realize that many of my picks have a strong focus on managing your money and investing, Melissa Leong of CTV’s the Social talks about how to invest too, but her book, Happy Go Money focuses more on your relationship with money.
 It’s an interesting take since she uses a lot of research to show that people aren’t necessarily happier when they have more money.
 Many people who were also trying to reach certain milestones are less happy once they reach their goal so this book really forces you to think about what matters to you and how money plays a role.

 Hands up if you didn’t learn a single thing about personal finance in school?
 The author Andrew Hallam takes us on a personal journey and covers just about all the scenarios that we need to be prepared for.
-This book is a personal favourite of mine because I honestly agree that these rules should be taught in school.
-This is a very easy book to read and I consider it to be almost like a modern day version of The Wealthy Barber.
+The Millionaire Teacher is a personal favourite of mine because I honestly agree that these rules should be taught in school.
+This is a very easy book to read and I consider it to be almost like a modern-day version of The Wealthy Barber.
 It was recentlly updated with a ton of new information, read my full review of the book now.

 Wealthing Like Rabbits

 Robert R. Brown is a relatively new player to the personal finance world and I recently compared him to Star Lord in my book review.
 As the subtitle suggests, this really is an original introduction with references to zombies, the Toronto Maple Leafs and the Mario brothers.
 This is a good read for those who want to be entertained while learning about their personal finances.
 Wealthing like Rabbits is a nice easy introduction to personal finance.